Appearance

 - Standard API keys (

-sk-) for your own backend or personal automation - Agent Keys (
+sk-) for your own backend or personal automation. - Agent Keys (

 Sign in to the portal and open Settings > Developer.
+If you are delegating access, create an Agent Key and grant only the scopes the CLI or agent needs.

 text